Woman received significant burns after clinic mixes up patient names

 Dr A told HDC he informed Mrs B of the human error that caused her burns on August 3, as soon as he found out himself.

+However, Mrs B said the first time she was told about the wrong name being typed into the machine was when she read Dr A's statement to HDC.

-On August 28 an incident evaluation report was completed, shortly after Mrs B made her complaint to the HDC, which revealed the receptionist typed the wrong name into the system for Mrs B's treatment and it was possible this error could happen again.
+On August 28 an incident evaluation report was completed, shortly after Mrs B made her complaint to the HDC, which confirmed the cause of Mrs B's burns was due to the wrong name being typed into the system and it was possible this error could happen again.

 Mrs B told HDC that at no time has the practice manager offered any apologies for these events directly to her.